arushi-vaidya/SafePaws/animal_detection/README.md

+### NOTE: The main script cannot run without rasberry pie.
+Use the rain_model script.

 # Animal Detection using Random Forest and HOG Features

 This repository contains two Python scripts for animal detection using computer vision techniques.
 One script is for training a Random Forest classifier using HOG features from images, while the other script utilizes the trained model to perform real-time animal detection via a webcam.